 The dawn of Virtual Reality headsets made it possible for gamers to enjoy VR gaming at home.
 However, your PC will need to meet the system requirements of VR headsets if you have to utilize them.
 The graphics card is especially the one that will be exploited the most.

 For instance, the new HTC Vive will work with Nvidia GTX 1060 or AMD RX 480 GPUs, and the respective newer versions.
 For Oculus Rift VR headsets, you can get maximum performance even with lower-end graphics cards such as the GTX 960 or RX 470.

 Both HTC and Oculus Rift recommend newer CPUs with a minimum of 4 cores; Core i5-4590 or AMD equivalent and newer models.
 The minimum RAM of 8GB will also be enough for smooth gameplay.

 Once you’ve picked your best GPU, CPU, RAM, and storage, it’s time to pick the external accessories.
 Of course, your gaming set up is incomplete without a high-quality 4K monitor (or monitors for multi-setups).
 Other components include a comfortable keyboard, mouse, and gaming headsets.
 Perhaps you may also want to accompany a comfortable gaming chair.
 When it comes to accessories, you can stretch as far as your pocket can reach.

 Gaming computers are available across various budgets and if you take a closer look, things such as graphics cards, RAM, and processor have a great impact on the overall cost of a machine.
 Some people prefer assembling their gaming computers at home but the cost of purchasing single components will usually be around the amount you’ll incur for a pre-assembled unit.
-We hope you have found your best gaming computer from the options we’ve recommended above.
+We hope you have found the best gaming computer from the options we’ve recommended above.